table(iris$Species)

 The test statistic is the ratio of the variation between groups and the average variation within groups.
 The further spread out the sample means are relative to the noise within the groups, the more significant the result.

-We can get these degrees of freedom directly from the R output.
+We will get the values of both degrees of freedom directly from the R output.

 To summarize: